d12frosted/elpa-mirror/gnu/denote-readme.txt

 3. Points of entry
 ..
 1. Standard note creation
 .....
 1. The `denote-prompts' option
 .....
-2. The `denote-templates' option
+2. The `denote-history-completion-in-prompts' option
 .....
-3. Convenience commands for note creation
+3. The `denote-templates' option
 .....
-4. The `denote-date-prompt-use-org-read-date' option
+4. Convenience commands for note creation
 .....
-5. Add or remove keywords interactively
+5. The `denote-save-buffer-after-creation' option
+.....
+6. The `denote-date-prompt-use-org-read-date' option
 ..
-2. Create note using Org capture
+2. Create a note from the current Org subtree
 ..
-3. Create note with specific prompts using Org capture
+3. Create note using Org capture
 ..
-4. Open an existing note or create it if missing
+4. Create note with specific prompts using Org capture
 ..
+5. Create a note with the region’s contents
+..
+6. Open an existing note or create it if missing
-5. Maintain separate directory silos for notes .....
+..
+7. Maintain separate directory silos for notes .....
 1. Use custom commands to select a silo
 .....
 2. The `denote-silo-extras.el'
 ..
-6. Exclude certain directories from all operations
+8. Exclude certain directories from all operations
 ..
-7. Exclude certain keywords from being inferred
+9. Exclude certain keywords from being inferred
 ..
-8. Use Denote commands from the menu bar or context menu
+10. Use Denote commands from the menu bar or context menu
 4. Renaming files
 ..
 1. Rename a single file
 .....
 1. The `denote-rename-no-confirm' option